rghattas/do-it-cli/README.md

 Install this package using npm:

 ```
-npm i -g do-it
+npm i -g doit
 ```

 # Usage

-Simple run `do-it` in the same directory as your `package.json` file and see a list of all your scripts.
+Simple run `doit` in the same directory as your `package.json` file and see a list of all your scripts.

 ```
-❯ do-it
+❯ doit
 ```

 ![](/images/sample.png)